Changggg/ecopad_documentation/development/README.md

 FURTHER DEVELOPMENT
 =====================

 Further development can be of two types:-
    * Adding a new task to the existing model

    * Adding a new model

+Note :- It's a very bad practice to modify existing working codes in github master branch and push it back to the master node again.

+    1. First create new branch ecopadq.Push codes to the new branch.This is done for version control.

+    2. Create a new task with @task() method decorator

+    3. Within celery folder update requirements.txt to include ecopadq test branch instead of master

+    4. Restart system

+    5. Check whether new or updated tasks works fine or not

+    6. If everything goes well merge branch to master.

 Adding a new task to the existing model
 --------------------------------------------